 - If the business closes, you have to donate the assets.

-Unless you are specifically looking at types of business ownership that are serving the greater good and don’t want to make a profit, an NPO probably isn’t the best option for a small business.
+Unless you are specifically looking at types of businesses that are serving the greater good and don’t want to make a profit, an NPO probably isn’t the best option for a small business.

 When wondering, “What type of business should I start,” consider a benefit corporation if how you impact your community is important to you.
 This type of corporation is an addendum to an S-Corp or C-Corp.
 Follow the four steps below: